 When it comes to the best bathroom floor tiles set to trend heavily through 2019 and beyond, where does one begin mining inspiration?
 Keep in mind that selecting bathroom flooring is not the same as choosing the flooring for the other parts of your house.
 When it comes to bathroom floor tiles, there are so many aspects to keep in mind.
 Aside from being aesthetically pleasing, the tiles must also be durable and strong enough to withstand moisture and daily wear and tear.

-If you’re thinking of replacing your existing bathroom flooring and want to channel the latest trends, here savvy bathroom flooring ideas for 2019 as suggested by our renovation experts.
+If you’re thinking of replacing your existing bathroom flooring and want to channel the latest trends, here savvy bathroom flooring ideas as suggested by our renovation experts.

 Black and White Tiles